pictuga/morss/README.md

 	- `html`: changes the http content-type to html, so that python cgi erros (written in html) are readable in a web browser
 	- `txt`: changes the http content-type to txt (for faster "`view-source:`")
 	- `force`: avoid using your browser cache (do not support 304 errors)
+- Completely useless
+	- `strip`: remove all description and content from feed items
+	- `empty`: remove all feed items

 ##Use cases